calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 based on the judgements of the Failure Detection component.
 If those other nodes are still alive then they will refute `A`s judgement by increasing their generation and declaring themselves to be `alive`.

-### Network Coordinates

-TODO: write this section about network coordinates, and how to calculate them.

 <!-- Local Variables: -->
 <!-- eval: (flycheck-mode 1) -->